elixir-europe/rdmkit/pages/your_tasks/data_brokering.md

 ### Considerations
 * Does the repository have a “broker”-like account?
 This is usually referred to as a “Broker” or “Teams” account and is not always well advertised on the repository web page.
 Do not hesitate to contact the repository mailing-list for more information on the existence of brokering-like accounts and ask for the related additional rights.
 * As a data broker, you generally wish to submit large amounts of data continuously.
-Hence, having access to a submission command-line-interface (CLI) or Application Programming Interface (API) is generally preferred over a user interface.
+Hence, having access to a submission command-line-interface (CLI) or API is generally preferred over a user interface.

 ### Solutions
 * For example, ENA offers a submission CLI and API as well as an official data broker role.
-For more information on data submission as a broker, please visit: https://ena-docs.readthedocs.io/en/latest/faq/data_brokering.html?highlight=broker
+For more information on data submission as a broker, please visit: [https://ena-docs.readthedocs.io/en/latest/faq/data_brokering.html?highlight=broker](https://ena-docs.readthedocs.io/en/latest/faq/data_brokering.html?highlight=broker)